-The Company has relied upon consultants, engineers and others and intends to rely on these parties for development, construction and operating expertise.
+The Company has relied upon consultants, engineers and others and intends to continue relying on these parties for development, construction and operating expertise.
 Substantial expenditures are required to construct mines, to establish Mineral Resources and Mineral Reserves through drilling, to carry out environmental and social impact assessments, to develop metallurgical processes to extract the metal from the ore and, in the case of new properties, to develop the exploration and plant infrastructure at any particular site.
-If such parties' work is deficient or negligent or is not completed in a timely manner, it could have a material adverse effect on the Company.
+If the work of such parties is deficient, negligent or is not completed in a timely manner, it could have a material adverse effect on the Company.